-The TOK course is assessed through an oral presentation and a 1,600 word essay.
+The TOK course is assessed through an exhibition and a 1,600 word essay.

-For example, the essay may ask students to discuss the claim that the methodologies used to produce knowledge depend on the use to which that knowledge will be used.
+The essay focuses on a conceptual issue in TOK.
+For example, it may ask students to discuss the claim that the methodologies used to produce knowledge depend on the use to which that knowledge will be used.

 What is the significance of TOK?